-Figure 8.3: Inner circuit of the subcircuit
+Figure 8.3: New Sub circuit Window

-the number of input and output pin.
+- Once you complete the circuit, assign port to each open node of your circuit which will be used to connect with the main circuit.
+The port should match with the number of input and output pin.
 The circuit will look like Fig. 8.4 after adding PORT to it.
-The PORT component can be found in the eSim\Miscellaneous library as shown in Fig. 8.5.
-Select a different port for each node (input or output), the PORT has 26 such components named alphabetically as Unit A, Unit B to Unit Z, meaning you can create a subcircuit up-to 26 pins(input, output combined).

-- Next step is to save the schematic and generate KiCad netlist as explained in Chapter 5. - To use this subcircuit in other schematics, create a block in the schematic editor by following steps given below as one should have a symbol corresponding to the newly created subcircuit that can be used in other schematics:
+The PORT symbol can be found in Eeschema as shown in Fig. 8.5. - Next step is to save the schematic and generate KiCad netlist as explained in Chapter 5. - To use this as a subcircuit, create a block in KiCad Eeschema by following steps given below: